gfx/universal-zopfli-js/README.md

 Fastest is node-zopfli
 ```

-That is, the performance of universal-zopfli is 74% of native binding node-zopfli with 1MB payload.
+That is, the performance of universal-zopfli is about 70% of native binding node-zopfli with 1MB payload.

 ## See Also